Saturday, September 6, 2025

 here's what the sleep chart normally looks like.

-i'll wring the wet clothes by hand first, and then use the dry towels to further squeeze the water out.
+i wring the wet clothes by hand first, and then use the dry towels to further squeeze the water out.

-So hopefully, my last day of biking will only be 25 miles, from Waterford to Glenmont.
+Unless the plan changes, I'll probably camp in my tent at Rotterdam and then have my last overnight camp on Plum Island in Waterford New York.
+Before Rotterdam, there will be another night somewhere east of Utica.
+Anyway, hopefully my last day of biking will only be 25 miles, from Waterford to Glenmont.
 I don't want to end on a marathon day, biking all the way from Rotterdam would be way too long.